SkyBlueRW/PortCon/README.md

 # Portfolio Construction with Convex optimization

+## Constraint Attribution

+The goal of constraint attribution is to decompose the ex-post performance into each constraints applied in the optimization.
+In practical, investors usually add constraint on the portfolio for robust ex-post performance.
+While from a ex-ante perspective, the optimized portfolio will always have worse characteristic since the feasible set is smaller.
+Hence a tool to align the ex-post performance and constraints will play a critical rule in terms of determine if the constraints are working as expected ex-post.

 ## Basic Technical Details in Convex Optimization

 Convex Optimization is the minimization of a convex function on a convex set.
 What makes a convex function special is that local information (gradient or so) can lead us to global opmima.